 Pelvic inflammatory disease (PID) is inflammation of the female reproductive organs, and it can cause nausea.

-People with this condition may also experience a fever, pain in the lower abdomen, and other symptoms.
-If doctors do not treat it, PID can cause long-term damage and complications.
+People with this condition may also experience a fever, pain in the lower abdomen, and

 It is not always possible to prevent nausea during a period.

 However, in addition to the strategies highlighted above, a person can do the following to reduce the likelihood of nausea occurring:

 - Keep a food diary: By tracking meals, snacks, and any symptoms, a person can identify foods that may be triggering nausea before or during their period.

 - Consider the birth control pill: A doctor may prescribe birth control pills to help regulate hormone levels.
 This can help prevent PMS and associated nausea.

 some cases, a doctor may prescribe selective serotonin reuptake inhibitors, such as fluoxetine (Prozac) or sertraline (Zoloft), to alleviate or prevent symptoms of PMS, including nausea.